GraftJS/jschan/README.md

 * Any _binary_ node streams, these will automatically be piped to jschan bytestreams, e.g. you can send a `fs.createReadStream()` as it is.
   Duplex works too, so you can send a TCP connection, too.
+* `objectMode: true` streams.
+If it's a Transform (see [through2](https://github.com/rvagg/through2)) then it __must__ be already piped with their source/destination.

 _What is left out?_

-* Your custom objects, we do not want you to go through that route
+* Your custom objects, we do not want you to go through that route, we are already doing too much on that side with jsChan.
-* `objectMode` streams that contains JS objects: eventually we might want to autoconvert those to channels, if you care about this get in touch.

 <a name="api"></a>
 ## API